paulh1am/paulh1am.github.io/_projects/irc-digital-ux.markdown

 <h3>UX & Interaction Design:</h3>

-I was a design on the Digital Team at International Rescue Committee.
-We handled the design and implementation of global websites and completed projects across the organization, providing leadership in the areas of UX and technology.
+Designer on the Digital Team at International Rescue Committee.
-We also contributed to multiple award-winning <a href=" https://irc-webbycs.netlify.app/">digital campaigns </a> during the 3 years I was there.
+Contributed to multiple award-winning <a href=" https://irc-webbycs.netlify.app/">digital campaigns </a>
-Below are some examples of features we designed and built.
+Examples of work.
 <br/>
 <hr/>
 <a href=" https://www.rescue.org/taxonomy/term/553"><strong>Responsive story maps that animate on scroll</strong></a>